anubhav-srivastava-au5/maze-solver/readme.md

 ----------
 maze[0][0] (left top corner)is the source and maze[N-1][N-1](right bottom corner) is destination.
 ------------
-There are few cells which are blocked, means we cannot enter into those cells. we can move in any direction ( left, right, up and down).
+There are few cells which are blocked, means we cannot enter into those cells. we can move in two direction ( forward and down).
 ---------------
 •Create a solution matrix of the same structure as maze.
 -----------------